 Scientific Committee includes the organizers and:

-Conference registration fee: TBA.
+Conference registration fee: 360 EUR.

 The conference registration fee includes:

-01 February 2026
+08 February 2026

-15 January - 15 March 2026
+15 March 2026

 Dubrovnik is an old city on the Adriatic Sea coast in the extreme south of Croatia.
 Known as the Pearl of the Adriatic, Dubrovnik is one of the most prominent tourist resorts of the Mediterranean, surrounded by a brilliant-blue seascape, charming beaches and idyllic islands.